What is a solar energy farm and how does it work?

 What is the impact on public rights of way?

-The impacts of the scheme on public rights of way will be assessed as part of a socio-economics and land use assessment.
+The impacts of the Scheme on public rights of way has been assessed as part of a socio-economics and land use assessment, and can be seen in Chapter 14 of PEI Report.

 What is the impact on archaeology?